RAFTA-AIRBORNE/AEMpyX_public/README.md

 </p>

-#Some remarks on the typical workflow#
+**Some remarks on the practicalcal workflow**

+- **Organization**
+  We suggest to set up a work directory for each project, with at least _myproject/python_ for the python scripys, and _mypoject/orig_  for the original data.
+Python scripts used in this projects should be copied into the _python_ subdirectory, and possibly (to prevent confusion at a later time) renamed with a prefix, e.g., _inv\_dataset_ to  -myproject\_inv\_dataset_.
+Each step within the workflow should have a directory of its own.
+Example: Import fome _orig_ to _raw_, preprocess from _raw_ to _proc_, invert from _proc_ to  _results_, visualize from _results_ to _plots_.

--
+- **Visualisation  of uncertainties**
   From the inversion output several graphical representation of parameters can be produced using the _viz_ scripts.
-As numbers of sites can be very large, some characteristical sites should be chosen.
+As numbers of sites can be very large, some characteristical or interesting sites should be chosen.
+This can be done at random or from a predefined sites list.

 <p align="center">
    <img src="img/Uncert_FL11379-0_site1497.0m.png" alt="Synthetics inversion results" width="700"/>